syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 {% endhighlight %}

-> Note: When the application does not contain an appview element, it is created automatically and wraps the content of the application before all the EJ mobile widgets are initialized.
+N> When the application does not contain an appview element, it is created automatically and wraps the content of the application before all the EJ mobile widgets are initialized.

 #### Page Navigation